OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 The following portions of the source code should be checked if any app functionality has been exposed:

 - Deep Links.
 Check the test case ["Testing Deep Links"](#testing-deep-links-mstg-platform-3) as well for further test scenarios.
 - IPC Mechanisms (Intents, Binders, Android Shared Memory, or BroadcastReceivers).
-Check the test case ["Testing Whether Sensitive Data Is Exposed via IPC Mechanisms"](#testing-we) as well for further test scenarios.
+Check the test case ["Testing for Sensitive Functionality Exposure Through IPC"](#testing-for-sensitive-functionality-exposure-through-ipc-mstg-platform-4) as well for further test scenarios.
-- User interface
+- User interface.
+Check the test case ["Testing for Overlay Attacks"](#testing-for-overlay-attacks-mstg-platform-9).

 An example of a vulnerable IPC mechanism is shown below.